 We first met on the morning Donald Trump was elected leader of the free world.
-Abishek, Vanuhi (YAN), and Felix (hostwriter) had been invited to Advocate Europe’s partner forum in Athens to meet other European NGOs and explore possibilities for collaboration.
+Abishek, Vanuhi (UYU), and Felix (hostwriter) had been invited to Advocate Europe’s partner forum in Athens to meet other European NGOs and explore possibilities for collaboration.

 That morning we didn’t exchange the usual niceties of networking meetings, but instead dove straight in to untangling why we (and much of the world’s media) didn’t see this outcome coming.